The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-have you seen the ted turner documentary that recently came out on hbo no everyone should go and watch this so ted turner has been one of my heroes for decades because his biography was so good and basically his story is that he inherited a billboard business from his father and it was a great billboard company like it was in the south and it was thriving he took the money from that and he started a local tv station he eventually bought the braves for cheap he bought the other the cox for cheap then he parlayed all of that and bet all of his money in cnn and was constantly on the brink of bankruptcy not because his businesses sucked but because he was just like pushing it 100% all the time and so there's this great line it said this is about one of his employees he was ted had a great sense of paranoia within the company a sense that we were the little guys fighting for our lives against some big unknown guys and the truth is is that we are one of the biggest billboard companies in the south one of the biggest in the country but it may we wanted to make everything seem more important than it probably was and in fact he insisted on taking his telephone calls outside on pay phones because he wanted everyone to believe that his phone was being tapped and and if and if you watch his documentary he does all these amazing things like for example he's like I have to launch cnn because americans at the time cnn was the first ever 24 hour news network he was like we owe it to america like americans need to have an option to know what's going on in the world like everything had this grand sense of like we have to do this for america or like they're trying to crush us I was like who's they we're we're the best and that was a big takeaway from ted that I loved and this post kind of reminded me the same lesson posted about them
+Have you seen the Ted Turner documentary that recently came out on HBO?
+No?
+Everyone should go and watch it.
+Ted Turner has been one of my heroes for decades because his biography is so compelling.
+Basically, his story is that he inherited a billboard business from his father.
+It was a great billboard company — it was in the South and it was thriving.
+He took the money from that and started a local TV station.
+He eventually bought the Braves for cheap, bought Cox for cheap, and then parlayed all of that to bet everything on CNN.
+He was constantly on the brink of bankruptcy — not because his businesses were bad, but because he was pushing everything 100% of the time.
+There’s this great line from one of his employees about Ted’s mindset: > “Ted had a great sense of paranoia within the company — a sense that we were the little guys fighting for our lives against some big unknown guys.”
+The truth, of course, was that they were one of the biggest billboard companies in the South, and one of the biggest in the country.
+But they wanted to make everything seem more important than it probably was.
+In fact, Ted insisted on taking his telephone calls outside on pay phones because he wanted everyone to believe his phone was being tapped.
+If you watch the documentary, he does all these amazing things.
+For example, he felt he had to launch CNN because, at the time, CNN was the first-ever 24-hour news network.
+As he put it, “We owe it to America — Americans need to have an option to know what’s going on in the world.”
+Everything had this grand sense of mission: *we have to do this for America* or *they’re trying to crush us.* I remember thinking, “Who’s ‘they’?
+We’re the best.”
+That sense of audacity was a big takeaway from Ted that I loved.
+This post reminded me of that same lesson.

 Shaan Puri